algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 __I revoked access to the Algorithmia's Bitbucket OAuth application, and now none of the repositories I created can build!__

-When you revoke access to an OAuth app, Bitbucket automatically revokes both your token and any deploy keys you may have created via the OAuth app.
-To fix your algorithms, simply [follow the instructions above](#your-repositorys-access-key-was-removed) on restoring deploy keys to a repository.
+When you revoke access to an OAuth app, Bitbucket automatically revokes both your token and any access keys you may have created via the OAuth app.
+To fix your algorithms, simply [follow the instructions above](#your-repositorys-access-key-was-removed) on restoring access keys to a repository.